Charred, smoke-damaged or completely gutted. We buy fire damaged houses in any condition in England.

 Sell your fire damaged house quickly for cash

-If you sell your fire damaged home to a cash buyer like Property Saviour, we are experienced at buying unmortgageable properties in poor condition across the UK so rest assured we will be honest with you throughout.
-We will accept the property from you in its current condition, so you don’t need to worry about fixing it up, or hiding things from us.
+If you sell your fire damaged home to a cash buyer like Property Saviour, we are experienced at buying unmortgageable properties in poor condition across England, so rest assured we will be honest with you throughout.
+We will accept the property from you in its current condition, so you don’t need to worry about fixing it up.

 How much does a fire damaged or burned out house sell for?

-People often do expensive renovations on a fire damaged property and think that entitles them to charge over the market value because its now all “pretty” and furnishings have been upgraded.
-But at the end of the day, its still a fire damaged house and that unfortunately carries a stigma for selling.
-You will have to price the home fairly to sell it quickly or risk it staying on the market for months or years, waiting for the perfect buyer.
+People often do expensive renovations on a fire damaged property and think that entitles them to charge over the market value because it’s now all “pretty” and furnishings have been upgraded.
+But at the end of the day, it’s still a fire damaged house and that unfortunately carries a stigma for selling.
+You will have to price the home fairly to sell it quickly or risk staying on the market for months or years, waiting for the perfect buyer.
+The property’s insurance premium will be very expensive due to history of fire damage.

 Setting the right price – not too high, not too low

 If you have your insurance valuation report, that will help to speed up the process.
-We are likely to offer you a price for your fire damaged house which is closer to trade price, since we will be taking on the costs and associated risks of dealing with your damaged house ourselves.
-Selling via an estate agent will normally be impossible unless you have already renovated – the buyers of your burnt house won’t be able to obtain a mortgage because the house will be deemed unliveable and structurally unsound.
+We are likely to offer you a price for your fire damaged house which is closer to trade price.
+We will be taking on the costs and associated risks of dealing with your damaged house ourselves.
+Selling via an estate agent will normally be impossible unless you have already renovated – the buyers of your burnt house won’t be able to obtain a mortgage because the house will be deemed unoccupiable and structurally unsound.

 Should I sell my fire damaged house?